-The Company has also entered into Change of Control Agreements with Mr. Newmeister and Mr. Rinehart.
+The Company has also entered into Change of Control Agreements with Mr. Cavanah, Mr. Rinehart and Mr. Newmeister.
 These agreements are designed to promote stability, continuity and focus for key managers during periods of uncertainty that may be created by potential change of control situations.
 Our goal is to offer some security and protection when asking officers and managers to remain engaged through difficult times.
 The Change of Control Agreements are provided to the other Company executive officers not named above and select management personnel.
 In contrast to the Change of Control/Severance Agreements, there is no general severance benefit in these agreements which is payable in the absence of a Change of Control.

 Under these agreements, payment of benefits occurs in the event of a Change of Control and the executive officer/manager has suffered an Adverse Event or been terminated from employment for reason other than Cause, either on the date of the Change of Control or within 6 months of the Change of Control date.
-The terms "Change of Control" and "Cause" are defined in the same manner as described above with respect to Change of Control/Severance Agreements.
+The terms "Change of Control," "Adverse Event" and "Cause" are defined in the same manner as described above with respect to Change of Control/Severance Agreements.

 In the event payment of benefits is triggered under these agreements, the executive officer/manager will be paid an amount equal to one year's annual compensation, excluding bonuses.
-In addition, all stock options and other forms of equity benefits shall immediately vest and all restrictions on such benefits shall lapse.
-All benefits paid under these agreements are conditional upon the executive executing a waiver and release of claims and confidentiality agreement in a form satisfactory to the Company.
-Failure to execute such an agreement shall constitute an absolute forfeiture of the severance benefit.
-In the event an executive is terminated for cause, all benefits and payments under the agreement are forfeited.
+In addition, all stock options and other forms of equity benefits will immediately vest and all restrictions on such benefits will lapse.
+All benefits paid under these agreements are conditioned upon the executive executing a waiver and release of claims and confidentiality agreement in a form satisfactory to the Company.
+Failure to execute such an agreement will be considered an absolute forfeiture of the severance benefit.
+In the event an executive is terminated for Cause, all benefits and payments under the agreement are forfeited.

 Benefits will be paid in the calendar year the event occurs and, generally, within 30 days of the date of the event.
-In no case shall the payment of the severance benefits be paid later than March 15 following the calendar year in which the event occurred.
+In no case will the payment of the severance benefits be paid later than March 15 following the calendar year in which the event occurred.

-The following table shows potential payments to our named executive officers, other than Mr. Hall, who retired on November 6, 2006, under existing contracts, agreements, plans or arrangements, whether written or unwritten for various scenarios involving a termination of each of such named executive officers, assuming a May 31, 2007 termination date and, where applicable, using the closing price of our common stock of \$25.55 on May 31, 2007.
+The following table shows potential payments to our Named Executive Officers under existing contracts, agreements, plans or arrangements, whether written or unwritten for various scenarios involving a termination of each of such Named Executive Officers, assuming a May 31, 2008 termination date and, where applicable, using the closing price of our common stock of \$24.11 on May 31, 2008.
 These amounts are estimates only.
 The actual amounts to be paid out can only be determined at the time of such executive officer's separation from us.

-Except for certain terminations which entitle a named executive officer to severance payments under the agreements described above, and except for the acceleration of vesting of equity awards upon retirement, death or disability to which a named executive officer may be entitled under his respective stock option or restricted stock award agreements, there are no agreements, arrangements or plans that entitle the named executive officers to severance, perquisites or other enhanced benefits upon their termination of employment.
-Any agreement to provide such other payments or benefits to a terminating executive would be in the discretion of the Compensation Committee.
+Except for certain terminations which entitle a Named Executive Officer to severance payments under the agreements described above, and except for the acceleration of vesting of equity awards upon retirement, death or disability to which a Named Executive Officer may be entitled under his respective stock option or restricted stock unit award agreements, there are no agreements, arrangements or plans that entitle the Named Executive Officers to severance, perquisites or other enhanced benefits upon their termination of employment.
+Any agreement to provide such other payments or benefits to a terminating executive would be at the discretion of the Compensation Committee.